 A free architecture bike tour through parks in the north and west of Frankfurt am Main.
 New Frankfurters and those interested in architecture can discover the city in this way.
-People who lives here for a long time will mostly be familiar with the paths and buildings, but they might find it appealing to bike along the suggested route around Frankfurt in parks, outside of the Alleen- and Anlagering.
-Plans for the future are to expand the tour from the Osthafenpark to the Holzhausenpark and from the Europagarten to the Sommerhoffpark.
+People in old Frankfurt will mostly be familiar with the paths and buildings, but they might find it appealing to almost circle around the parks along the suggested route, on the other side of the alley and plant ring.
+Plans for the future are to expand the Osthafenpark to the Holzhausenpark and from the Europagarten to the Sommerhoffpark.

 The maps for the tour can be found in the four italicized sections in the form of links to Google Maps.